triplea-game/support-server/README.md

 - Run `make help` for list of full commands
 - `make verify` will run formatting and all tests (unit+integ)
+- `make diff-test` does a dry-run deployment to test

 ### Integration Tests